 For the pasta

-- While lentils are cooking, heat a large, rimmed metal or 12-inch cast iron skillet over medium heat.
-Once hot, add olive oil, onion and salt and saute for 5 minutes until onions are soft and translucent.
-Add the garlic and stir frequently for another minute or two.
-Add carrots, tomatoes, mushrooms, red bell pepper and zucchini and saute for 10 minutes stirring frequently.
-Add the marinara pasta sauce, red chili flakes, maple syrup, tomato paste, pepper.
-Stir in the cooked lentils and reduce the heat to low.
-Continue to cook for 5 minutes stirring occasionally.
+- Heat a 5.5 quart dutch oven over medium heat.
+Once hot, add olive oil, red onion, salt and pepper and saute for 8 minutes until onions are soft and translucent.
+Add the garlic and stir frequently for another 2 minutes.
+Add carrots, red bell pepper and zucchini and saute for 5 minutes stirring frequently.

 For the pasta:

 - Cook the pasta according to package instructions.
-Then drain and set aside.
+For best results salt your pasta water with 1/2 tablespoon salt.
+When pasta is finished cooking, drain and set aside for serving.

-- To serve, spoon the sauce over the pasta.
-Serve with any additional toppings, such as red pepper flakes, freshly ground black pepper or fresh basil.
+- To serve, spoon the red lentil veggie sauce over the cooked pasta.
+Serve with any additional toppings, such as red pepper flakes, vegan Parmesan cheese, and/or fresh basil.
+Enjoy immediately while hot.
+Store leftovers once fully cooled in an airtight container in the refrigerator for up to five days.

-- Gluten-free pasta is best when fresh but the sauce can be made ahead of time if desired and refrigerated in an airtight container for up to three days.
+Gluten-free pasta is best when fresh but the sauce can be made ahead of time if desired and refrigerated in an airtight container for up to five days.
 Reheat sauce in the microwave or saucepan.
 Add a little marinara pasta sauce to thin if too thick or dry.

 - Category: Entree